 Age: 35 and 33

-Occupation: Engineer and Pharmacist
+Occupation: Software engineer and Pharmacist

 Primary goal: Get a financial plan in place, prepare to have kids, look at moving to one income

 Andrew and Elizabeth have had successful careers that they've truly loved.
 They're both 10+ years into their careers and have saved very well, but are unsure what they want to do in the future.

 They've been married for a while now and have spent most this time working, but now want to focus on building a family.

 Their challenge is that they want to make sure they start using their money efficiently to plan for their future.
 The last 10 years have been fun but they haven’t spent much time making sure they optimize their finances, rather just saving what's leftover.